Mary Renault: Sexuality

 Many of Challans' contemporary romance novels explored same-sex love and desire through their characters.
 For example, Colanna, an openly lesbian character, features in Purposes of Love.
 The Charioteer has been noted as an early example of the "Gay novel".
 It was written during a period of time when male homosexuality was illegal in the United Kingdom, particularly under the policies implemented by David Maxwell Fyfe, 1st Earl of Kilmuir, who was Home Secretary from 1951 to 1954.
 Simon Russell Beale described its contemporary context as "that sombre, twilit world of the early 1950s, when so much of homosexual life was threaded through with fear of exposure."
 The protagonists of the novel, Ralph and Laurie, look to Greek ideals as a template for how to understand their own masculinity and homosexuality.
 The society of Classical Greece acts as a more tolerant and liberating alternative to contemporary British society.

 Challans' American publishers refused to publish The Charioteer for fear of prosecution.
 Renault attributed this hesitancy to the rise of McCarthyism in the United States.
 It was not published in the United States until 1959, which made it a somewhat later addition to homosexual literature in the United States because American readers and critics had accepted serious gay love stories in such works as Djuna Barnes' Nightwood (1936), Carson McCullers' Reflections in a Golden Eye (1941), Truman Capote's Other Voices, Other Rooms (1948) and Gore Vidal's The City and the Pillar (1948).

 Her Alexander Trilogy was one of the first mainstream literary works to feature homosexual relationships prominently.
 By turning away from the twentieth century and writing stories about male lovers in the warrior societies of ancient Greece, Renault no longer had to deal with homosexuality and anti-gay prejudice as social "problems".
 Instead, she was free to consider larger ethical and philosophical concerns while examining the nature of love and leadership.

 Role of women

-Women do not play a large role in Challans' historical fiction, and are relegated to the role of wives and mothers.
-They often behave in stereotypical ways, being simultaneously helpless and ruthless.
+According to Filippo Carlà-Uhink and Anja Wieber, Challans' women behave in stereotypical ways, being simultaneously helpless and ruthless.
 Critics have remarked on the negative portrayal of women, particularly mothers, in her work.
 This is often attributed to the fraught relationship Challans had with her own mother.
 David Sweetman remarks in his biography of Challans that her novels generally portray mothers in a poor light and that, particularly in her later novels, this is extended to women in general.
 Daniel Mendelsohn said that both her "contemporary and the Greek novels feature unsettling depictions of bad marriages and, particularly, of nightmarishly passive-aggressive wives and mothers."
 Her generally negative depiction of women has also been noted by the critic Carolyn Gold Heilbrun.
+By contrast, in The Bull from the Sea, Challans depicts the Queen of the Amazons Hyppolyta as the co-equal of her consort Theseus, the Greek Hero, second only to Heracles, where Hippolyta 'represents Theseus's ideal of femininity, embodying courage and honesty'.